openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

      - object
      - This field contains a ``text`` (string) member field for the response.

-       For responses that also include an image file, this field contains a ``file_upload_key`` (string) member field with the AWS S3 key that identifies the location of the image file on the Amazon S3 storage service.
+       For responses that also include an image, .pdf, or other file, this field contains a ``file_upload_key`` (string) member field with the AWS S3 key that identifies the location of the uploaded file on the Amazon S3 storage service.
 This key is provided for reference only.

    * - ``attempt_number``
      - number